Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Delete Recommendation

-If the user is the profile owner they can delete their recieved recommendations using the top right button on the recommendaton card.
+If the user is the profile owner they can delete their received recommendations using the top right button on the recommendaton card.

 This will produce a confirmation pop-up to check the user is happy to remove it from their recommended list.

-The state of the recommendatons are updated to remove the recommendation immediatly.
+The state of the recommendatons are updated to remove the recommendation immediately.

 It should be noted that only the recipient of the recommendation can delete it, not the creator (unless they are the same person).

-On successfull or failed link deletion a notification will be generated using the [notification feature](#notifications).
+On successful or failed link deletion a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Delete Confirmation Screenshot</summary>